PankajGoGuardian/edulastic-poc-clone/docs/redux.md

 # Redux

 For managing the state of the application we are using [redux](https://redux.js.org/), and following the [ducks pattern](https://github.com/erikras/ducks-modular-redux) where all store/redux related stuffs are kept in a single file named `ducks`.
+Follow the rules while creating ducks.

+- MUST export default a function called reducer()
+- MUST export its action creators as functions
+- MUST have action types in the form npm-module-or-app/reducer/ACTION_TYPE
+- MAY export its action types as UPPER_SNAKE_CASE, if an external reducer needs to listen for them, or if it is a published reusable library

+Check end of document for example.

 ## Store